QA-Cyber/Splunk2Sigma/README.md

    - The converted Sigma rule will be displayed on the right side, along with the validation status.

 ## Troubleshooting

 ### Common Issues

 - **CORS Errors:**
-  - Ensure the CORS settings in the Flask app (`convert.py`) allow requests from your GitHub Pages origin.
+  - Ensure the CORS settings in the Flask app (`convert.py`) allow requests from your frontend origin.
 You can configure it by updating the `CORS` settings to allow requests from your specific frontend URL.

 - **Validation Errors:**
   - If Sigma rule validation fails, ensure that the generated rule adheres to the correct Sigma format.
 You might need to manually adjust the generated rule or refine the input query.

 ### Logs and Debugging

-- **Heroku Logs:**
+- **Backend Logs:**
-  - You can view the logs for your Heroku app to debug any issues:
+  - You can view the logs of your Flask app to debug any issues:

     ```bash
-    heroku logs --tail
+    flask run --reload
     ```

 - **Browser Console:**
   - Use the browser’s developer tools to inspect any network requests or errors.
 This is useful for debugging issues with the frontend or API communication.

 ## Contributing